Universities

 The pre-clinical part of the degree programme mainly includes the subjects of anatomy, physiology, biochemistry and medical ethics.
 However, the content of the curriculum differs somewhat from the German curriculum, which is why it is rather difficult for students to transfer to a university in Germany.

-Following the pre-clinical phase, you will familiarise yourself with working life in the clinical section of the degree programme during an internship at a hospital.
+Following the pre-clinical phase, you will familiarise yourself with working life in a hospital during the clinical phase of your studies.
 You will gain practical experience in numerous internships and rotations and can finally apply your theoretical knowledge.
-The practical work takes place in cooperating hospitals in various specialist areas, such as internal medicine, surgery, paediatrics or gynaecology.
+The practical work takes place in cooperating hospitals in various specialisms, such as internal medicine, Surgerypaediatrics or Gynaecology.

 Completion of the degree programme